 I often accompany my husband to his doctor’s appointments at the VA.
 I used to detest going because I was forced to witness the overcrowding and the pain and sorrow of the aftermath of war.
 Ghosts and memories are invoked in the waiting room.
 The ghosts walk openly among the living.
 The vivid stories exchanged between the Vets are a conjuring of traumas past.

 After listening and witnessing last weeks stories I am convinced one of the spirits wrapped itself around my spine and hitched a ride to my house.
 The haunting first showed itself as sadness.
 Then came anger.
-I am unable to shake the stories the veterans brought to life.
+I am unable to shake the image of their faces.

-I reminded myself that the vets were living their pain on a daily basis.
-They did not have the option of averting their eyes.
+I reminded myself that the Vets were living their pain on a daily basis.
+They did not have the option of looking away.

 Recently over heard in the VA waiting room:

-“When I came home from Vietnam I stayed drunk for three years.
+“When I cane home from Vietnam I stayed drunk for three years.
 I had no idea what the war was about.
 All these years later, I still don’t know.”

 “Thank God when I came home I was able to get a job as a land surveyor.
 I never could have worked inside.
 I needed wide open spaces.”

 “After all these years I’m finally getting my pay for being exposed to Agent Orange.
 What good is it going to do me now?
 Got Parkinson’s disease.”

 A tall skinny man with brown hair walked up to the check-in counter clutching a fist-full of tee shirts.
 They matched the one he was wearing.
 The bold letting stated, Another Vietnam Vet Fucked by Washington.
 The man’s voice rose as he spoke to the man behind the counter, “Ya wanna buy one?”